From saving for a deposit, to finding a home, making an offer and securing the deal, here’s a guide to help you through the process.

 When you apply to borrow money, lenders will look at your credit score before deciding whether to accept your application.
 It can show them how reliable you are at borrowing and repaying money.

-What is important in a home | What you may like in a home |
+What you need in a home | What you’d like in a home |

 ---|---|

-At least 2 bedrooms | Ideally 3 bedrooms |
+At least 2 bedrooms | 3 bedrooms |

-Must have space for parking | A garage or own driveway |
+Space for parking | A garage or own driveway |

 Outdoor space for a dog | A private, low-maintenance garden |

-What is important in a home | At least 2 bedrooms | At least 2 bedrooms |
+What you need in a home | At least 2 bedrooms | At least 2 bedrooms |

 ---|---|---|

-What you may like in a home | Ideally 3 bedrooms | Ideally 3 bedrooms |
+What you’d like in a home | 3 bedrooms | 3 bedrooms |

-What is important in a home | Must have space for parking | Must have space for parking |
+What you need in a home | Space for parking | Space for parking |

-What you may like in a home | A garage or own driveway | A garage or own driveway |
+What you’d like in a home | A garage or own driveway | A garage or own driveway |

-What is important in a home | Outdoor space for a dog | Outdoor space for a dog |
+What you need in a home | Outdoor space for a dog | Outdoor space for a dog |

-What you may like in a home | A private, low-maintenance garden | A private, low-maintenance garden |
+What you’d like in a home | A private, low-maintenance garden | A private, low-maintenance garden |

 A Decision in Principle – also known as an Agreement in Principle – gives you a clear idea of how much you could borrow based on your circumstances.
-It usually involves a soft credit check to look at your credit history, but will have no impact on your credit file.
+It usually involves a soft credit check to look at your credit history but will have no impact on your credit file.

 A Decision in Principle is not a guarantee that your mortgage application will be accepted, but it can help you understand your options and what you may be able to afford.
-It also shows estate agents that you’re serious about buying a property.
+It also shows estate agents you’re serious about buying a property.

-With your list of requirements in hand it’s time to contact estate agents, search for properties and arrange viewings.
+With your list of requirements in hand, it’s time to contact estate agents, search for properties and arrange viewings.
 This is also a good time to start looking for a solicitor or licensed conveyancer.

-It may take some time, but when you find a property you want, deciding on the right price to offer can be exciting and scary.
+It may take some time, but when you find a property you want, deciding on the right price to offer can be exciting – and scary.
 From asking the right questions to negotiating tactics, get tips on how to make an offer on a property.

 If your final offer is accepted – congratulations.
 If not, keep looking – your new home, at a price you’re happy with, could be just around the corner.